QwikDev/qwik/DEVELOPER.md

 ## Running Dev Server Integration Tests

 The `integration/` directory is for this local repo's integration and end-to-end testing, and not necessarily app demos.
-It's dev server is setup to always point to the local build and stay current with the watch process.
+Its dev server is setup to always point to the local build and stay current with the watch process.

 First start the integration dev server: